adilsiraju/indoor_outdoor_classifier_hackp/README.md

 The GitHub Pages site uses the Hugging Face API for live predictions.

 ## Features
-- Downloads images for 'Indoor' and 'Outdoor' classes using Bing and DuckDuckGo
+- Downloads images for 'Indoor' and 'Outdoor' classes using Bing Images
 - Cleans and verifies images
 - Trains a ResNet-based classifier using FastAI
 - Achieved **91% accuracy with just 60 training images**